bgmylc/bgmylc/README.md

 <h3 align="left">👩🏻‍💻 Who Am I?</h3>

 * Actively working on Android Programming with Kotlin and Data Science
-* Team Member @Android Student Club
+* Team Member @Android Developers Group
-* Volunteering in few communities for both programming & entertainment
+* A @Women Techmakers Ambassador
+* Co-organizer at @GDG Edirne
-* Also have experience on Web Development with C# / .NET Core
+* Also have previous experience on Web Development with C# / .NET Core

 </br>